 Winging your way from Brisbane to Prague is more limited in terms of one-stop flights, as they often tend to be swingeingly expensive.
 Apart from the usual Emirates one-stop flights, Korean Air flies via Seoul (the layover is long), and occasionally China Eastern flies via Shanghai.
 All in all, you might be better off looking for cheaper flights with two layovers for a just a few hours extra.
 The same generally applies to flights out of Melbourne as well.
 And despite the novelty of that non-stop experiment from Australia to the UK, the same general rule also applies to flights from Perth, although Qatar Airways connections become more cost competitive outside the northern hemisphere summer months.

 Sometimes you might find yourself having to endure a layover of several hours that’s too long to comfortably hang around an airport lounge and window shop at all the duty-free shops, but too short to book into yourself into a hotel.
-If you need to kill 7 or 8 hours transiting through a city like Hong Kong or Singapore where you don’t need a tourist visa then it’s just long enough to get out of the airport and jump into a taxi or onto a sightseeing bus to see a bit of the surroundings.
+If you need to kill 7 or 8 hours transiting through a city like Hong Kong or Singapore where you don’t need a tourist visa then it’s just long enough to get out of the airport and jump into a taxi or onto a sightseeing bus to see a bit of the surrounding.
 That’s if you don’t mind going in and out of immigration control.
-Of course, you can’t do that in cities where the airport is a long way from the city centre or where you run a high risk of getting caught in a traffic jam and missing your connecting flight – never try this, for example, in Bangkok or Jakarta.
+Of course, you can’t do that in cities where the airport is a long way from the city center or where you run a high risk of getting caught in a traffic jam and missing your connecting flight – never try this, for example, in Bangkok or Jakarta.

 It’s also a bit pointless if your layover is at night-time, in which case you might be tempted into booking yourself into a hotel.
 If your layover is long enough, free accommodation might be included in your flight ticket, but this can be a double-edged sword.
 If it’s somewhere like Dubai and you’ve been flying Cattle Class you could find yourself bussed to a transit hotel that’s located far from the airport with dozens of other passengers.
-Believe us when we say that this is definitely not an ideal situation if you’re travelling with a young family.
-Hotels specialising in transit passengers are processing incoming and outgoing clients 24 hours a day with a concomitant decibel level that is not conducive to a restful night’s kip.
+Believe us when we say that this is definitely not an ideal situation if you’re traveling with a young family.
+Hotels specializing in transit passengers are processing incoming and outgoing clients 24 hours a day with a concomitant decibel level that is not conducive to a restful night’s kip.
 Your kids may be oblivious to the constant slamming of doors and crashing of linen trolleys into elevator cabins, but you won’t be.

 Transit hotels located within an airport terminal are a possible alternative option, although they’re often prohibitively expensive.
 Therefore, even if you’re on a low budget it can make a lot of sense to consider purchasing time in a first-class airport lounge where you can keep your mental equilibrium intact by resting up in a comfortable armchair, help yourself to the hot drinks and free nosh included in the price of admission, and maybe ease the cabin cramp with a warm shower.
 Large international airports usually have at least one or two first-class lounges that you can pay to enter if you’ve been flying Economy, but you should almost always book online in advance of your layover.